Hogun the (normally) Grim smiling happily when Thor tells him he should stay on Vanaheim for a while with his people.

 Right after that, Thor gives him a small fond smile.
 And if you look close enough, you would see Loki giving him an even smaller one.

-And despite everything, Thor says "I wish I could trust you."
+Despite everything, Thor says "I wish I could trust you."
 And Loki seems affected by it.

 There's also (possibly) the dialogue as Loki 'dies.'
 Made heartwarming as he has no reason to lie at this point, though it's Loki, so you can never really tell.